Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 ## Method
 ### Analysing pixel intensity of bleeding and non-bleeding

-In an RGB image, the R channel is essential in distinguishing between bleeding and non-bleeding frames because bleeding usually appears as red.
+In an RGB image, the R channel is essential in distinguishing between bleeding and non-bleeding frames because bleeding usually appears red.
 The R, G, and B intensity histograms are plotted using training images with bleed and non-bleed regions (Figure-3).
 We observed that the intensity distribution of red pixels is almost similar for both bleed and non-bleed, which makes it difficult to distinguish between bleeding and non-bleeding pixels.
 The intensity of overlaps between green and blue channels is also high, making distinguishing between bleeding and non-bleeding pixels in frames difficult.
 Therefore, employing conventional machine learning techniques to distinguish between bleeding and non-bleeding images would be challenging.
 We, therefore, decided to go with deep learning models for the classification and detection of bleeding images.

 <p align="center">
 <img width="777" alt="Fig3" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/bd0cdbe8-b19b-45f5-821c-9ab0f643c497">